 ‘Taxing the digitalised economy: targeted or system-wide reform?’, (2018) British Tax Review 387.
 With Michael Devereux.

 ‘International tax planning under a destination based cash flow tax’, (2017) 70 (4) National Tax Journal 783.
 With Alan Auerbach, Michael Devereux and Michael Keen.

 ‘Implications of digitalisation for international corporate tax reform’ in Sanjeev Gupta, Michael Keen, Alpa Shah and Genevieve Verdier (eds), Digital Revolutions in Public Finance, International Monetary Fund (2017).
 With Michael Devereux.

 ‘Large businesses: tax strategies and sanctions for persistently uncooperative behaviour’, (2016) British Tax Review 653.
 With Judith Freedman.

-J Vella and A Yevgenyeva, ‘Using the enhanced cooperation procedure in the tax sphere: lessons from the FTT proposal’, in P Koutrakos and J Snell, Research Handbook on the Law of the EU’s Internal Market, Edward Elgar Publishing (forthcoming)
+‘Using the enhanced cooperation procedure in the tax sphere: lessons from the Financial Transaction Tax proposal’ in Panos Koutrakos and Jukka Snell (eds), Research Handbook on the Law of the EU’s Internal Market, Edward Elgar Publishing (2016).
+With Anzhela Yevgenyeva.